A Basic Review of Dietary Minerals and A List of Food Sources

 fluoride

-The bulk of these minerals, like calcium and phosphorous, are stored in the bones, with the rest found present in microscopic ratios in the bloodstream and tissues.
+The bulk of the major minerals or macrominerals found in the human body are calcium and phosphorous, which are mostly stored in the bones and teeth.
+The rest are present in lesser ratios in the fluids, bloodstream and tissues.

 Mineral Testing and Deficiency Symptoms